What Are the Best Vegetables and Leafy Greens for Rabbits?

 Greens and veggies are excellent sources of vitamins A, B, C, and K. They also provide soluble fiber and trace minerals such as iron, manganese, copper, and zinc.

 The truly unique contribution of these dietary items, however, are the phytonutrients which are only found in plants.
 There are more than 25,000 phytonutrients found in plant-based ingredients including flavonoids and carotenoids, to name a few.
-Phytonutrients help to protect the body from stress, boost the immune system, and mitigate some issues commonly associated with aging animals (joint, skin/coat, disease).
+Phytonutrients help to protect the body from stress, boost the immune system, and mitigate some issues commonly associated with aging animals, such as joint or skin and coat health concerns.

-The best leafy greens and vegetables for rabbits include lettuce, spinach, kale, watercress, broccoli, celery, bell peppers, cabbage, and squash.
+Some of the best leafy greens and vegetables for rabbits include lettuce, spinach, kale, bell peppers, and squash.
 While many greens and vegetables are rabbit-safe, rabbits should not eat iceberg lettuce, rhubarb, and raw onions, leeks, or garlic.

 Below, we’ve compiled a list of safe greens and veggies for your rabbit.
 While not exhaustive, this list should give pet parents plenty of options for bunny diets!